 Section 4.3 requires that new Workgroup charters require Formal Approval or,

-for existing Workgroups, approval by the PWG Steering Committee.
+for existing Workgroups charter updates, approval by the PWG Steering Committee.

-Section 4.4 requires a clear statement of requirements prior to the completion of the first Working Draft.
-Originally, standalone Requirements Statements were published as PWG Informational Documents, however in some cases the Requirements Statements have been embedded in the Working Draft and subsequent Candidate Standard.
-A standalone Requirements Statement requires Formal Approval.
+Section 4.4 requires a clear statement of requirements prior to the completion of the first Working Draft [of a standards-track document].
+Originally, standalone Requirements Statements were published as PWG Informational Documents, however in some cases the Requirements Statements have been embedded in the Working Drafts and subsequent Candidate Standard.
+A standalone Requirements Statement always requires Formal Approval.

 Section 8.3 defines the requirements for Formal Approval.